Traffic Impact Study in Ontario

 A TIS is typically required for:

-• Site plan approvals and subdivision applications: New developments requiring municipal approval.
+• Site plan approvals and subdivision applications requiring municipal approval

-• Proximity to major roads or highways: Projects near highways, arterial roads, or interchanges that could impact traffic conditions.
+• Proximity to major roads or highways that could affect traffic conditions

 Ontario Ministry of Transportation (MTO) Guidelines

-For developments impacting provincial highways, MTO requires a Traffic Impact Study following their guidelines, which consider:
+For developments affecting provincial highways, MTO requires a Traffic Impact Study that considers:

 Municipal Requirements and Approval Process